ADLER & HEARNE | The much longer story

 Though we don't put ourselves out there too much to get awards, we've won a few as performing songwriters (solo and duo) through the years at such events as the Wildflower Festival, the Walnut Valley Festival, the Eureka Springs Ozark Folk Festival, the B.W.
 Stevenson Memorial, and the Kerrville Folk Festival.
 Plus we've enjoyed some notoriety being chosen as Official Showcase Artists at the noted regional Folk Alliance conferences FARM 2010 (Folk Alliance Region Midwest) and SERFA 2011 (South East Regional Folk Alliance) -- both valuable experiences that still spark new performing opportunities for us as we tour coast to coast.

-And we're truly honored to have been accepted onto the Texas Touring Roster of the Texas Commission on the Arts beginning in 2014 and continuously serving in that capacity now through the 2022-2024 touring season.
+We're honored to have been accepted onto the Texas Touring Roster of the Texas Commission on the Arts beginning in 2014.
+And we're pleased to have been repeatedly invited to remain serving in that capacity now through the 2022-2024 touring season.

 We work hard like most folks -- we just commute farther than most.
 We're migrant song farmers from East Texas, doing what we love for our living.
 Whoever you are reading this bio -- thank you for hosting us in your venues, for coming to our shows and buying our music, for reviewing our CDs and live performances -- for whatever reason you read this far -- we appreciate your interest.